RocketLeagueMapmaking/RL-docs/docs/guide/blender/01_blender.md

 There are some great resources out on the world wide web, and some extremely dedicated YouTubers and communities.

-:::details A small list to find help
+:::tip A small list to find help
 Here’s a list of places you can go for help:

 * [Blender subreddit](https://www.reddit.com/r/blender/)